Skip to main content

 Mike attended Beverley School, a State school in London during the 1970s.
 Of the graduating class, six continued to university.
 He attended Queen Mary College at the University of London for his geological training followed by a post-doc at the University of Aberdeen.

-During this time, Mike served as Chair of the Department of Geology for eight years and subsequently developed both an aversion to campus meetings and a weakness for gourmet cookies that drew him to those meetings.
-(Can you even imagine such decadent days!)
-He published 60+ articles in leading journals, book chapters and books, and 80+ abstracts presented at national and international meetings.
-He was the recipient of both the College and University awards for outstanding scholarship.
-He has also mentored many students and junior faculty over the years.
-I still remember when I first got here, he took me on campus tours and field trips to show me local geology, and we were happily throwing acid on the Indiana limestone that makes up the walls of the Kennedy Union.
-With his outstanding achievement in scholarship, teaching and service, Mike has led a truly rich and impactful academic career.
-Congratulations, Mike!
+During this time, Mike served as Chair of the Department of Geology for eight years and subsequently developed an aversion to campus meetings and a weakness for gourmet cookies that drew him to those meetings.
+He published 60-plus articles in leading journals, book chapters and books, and 80-plus abstracts presented at national and international meetings.
+He was the recipient of the College and University awards for outstanding scholarship.
+He also mentored many students and junior faculty over the years.
+With his outstanding achievement in scholarship, teaching and service, Mike led a truly rich and impactful academic career.

 Dr. Vincent Branick began his career at the University of Dayton in 1976, when he was appointed assistant to the director of the Marian Library.
 Before taking that position, Dr. Branick had already earned an M.A. in philosophy from the Catholic University of America (1964), a doctorate in philosophy (1971) from the University of Freiburg, and a doctorate in sacred scripture (1975) from the Pontifical Biblical Institute in Rome.
 Over the course of his time at the University of Dayton he added an M.B.A.
 (1983) to his already impressive list of academic accomplishments.